h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login.md

     </Grid>
     ```

--   在 PassportRegister.xaml.cs 代码隐藏文件中，实现私有 Account 变量，并针对注册 Button 实现单击事件。 这将添加一个新的本地帐户，并创建 Passport 密钥。
+-   In the PassportRegister.xaml.cs code behind file implement a private Account variable and a click event for the register Button.
+This will add a new local account and create a Passport key.

     ```cs
     using PassportLogin.Models;